-- 1) The group shall present a request for recognition in writing to the Moderator along with the group's purpose, governing rules, and goals.
+- The group shall present a request for recognition in writing to the Moderator along with the group's purpose, governing rules, and goals.
 The Moderator will distribute copies of these to the RSGA members.
-The group will then present its request at the next RSGA meeting. - 2) The RSGA will determine eligibility for recognized campus organization (RCO) status for that group in consultation with the Dean of Students based on the compatibility of the group's mission with that of Union Presbyterian Seminary and the RSGA. - 3) The group shall be recognized or rescinded on a two-thirds majority vote of the RSGA. - 4) An RCO may renew its status annually by submitting to the RSGA a report by the October stated meeting.
-The report shall include: name of organization, officers, contact person(s), purpose statement, itemized budget request and summary of planned activities.
-Failure to submit a timely report may affect RCO eligibility for RSGA funds.

-5) Should an RCO fail to report, the RCO status may be rescinded.
+The group will then present its request at the next RSGA meeting. - 2) The RSGA will determine eligibility for recognized campus organization (RCO) status for that group in consultation with the Dean of Students based on the compatibility of the group's mission with that of Union Presbyterian Seminary and the RSGA. - 3) The group shall be recognized or rescinded on a two-thirds majority vote of the RSGA. - 4) A yearly informational report shall be reviewed and received by all recognized RCOs and shall include name of organization, officers, contact person(s), and itemized budget request.
+This shall be reviewed and received by the RSGA during the October stated meeting.
+Failure to submit a timely report may affect RCO eligibility for RSGA funds and could cause RCO status to be rescinded.
+Should an RCO fail to report, the RCO status may be rescinded.
 The RCO status also may be rescinded if its purpose has become incompatible with the mission of Union Presbyterian Seminary and the RSGA.
 No action by the RSGA will be taken without communication with the RCO in question.